 Breach of Duty

-A lawyer from our firm can also help you prove that the liable party breached their duty of care to you.
+A lawyer from our firm can also help aim to help you prove that the liable party breached their duty of care to you.
 They might have failed to follow traffic laws or, in the case of a government agency, skipped scheduled maintenance of traffic devices.

 Causation and Damages

-The liable party’s breach of duty must have caused the accident, and you must have suffered financial, physical, or emotional losses from the accident.
+The liable party’s breach of duty must have caused the accident, and you must have suffered financial, physical, or emotional losses as a result.

-Our legal team can gather the evidence we need to prove the above criteria.
+Our legal team can work to gather the evidence we need to prove the above criteria.

 An Alexandria uninsured car accident lawyer will go the extra mile to help you with your case.
-Laborde Earles Injury Lawyers can help you with your case fight to get you a fair settlement.
-Call (318) 777-7777 for a free case evaluation.
+Laborde Earles Injury Lawyers can help you with your case and fight to get you a fair settlement.
+Contact us today for a free case evaluation.